 Take a look at the photo and imagine fluffy clouds of cream, thick velvety custard, mingling with sweet and tangy fruits all soaking into spongy cake!

 Trifle is a simple, no cook, no bake dessert that can really wow your family and friends if you set it up all nice and pretty.

 This is one of those desserts that doesn't really have a set- in- stone recipe.
 I think trifle embraces any fruit you want to put in it.
 I like to add a mix of fresh and canned fruits and do not like to add bananas or citrus fruit.

 I like to use Ambrosia Devon Custard.
-I know, it’s not homemade but I like the goop-y, smooth texture in this trifle.
+I know, it's not homemade but I like its goop-y, smooth texture in this trifle.

 My husband loves trifle so over the years I have played around with several recipes and finally perfected one that he loves.

 Please do try my gorgeous fruit trifle recipe or tweak to your own taste...the possibilities are endless!